 We present in this paper a new contractor, called X-Newton (for eXtremal interval Newton), that iteratively achieves an interval Taylor form on a corner of the studied domain.
-X-Newton does not require the system to be preconditioned and can thus reduce the domains higher in the search tree.
-It can also treat well-constrained systems as well as under-constrained ones (with less equations than variables and with inequalities), as encountered in constrained global optimization.
+X-Newton does not require the system be preconditioned and can thus reduce the domains higher in the search tree.
+It can treat well-constrained systems as well as under-constrained ones (with fewer equations than variables and with inequalities), as encountered in constrained global optimization.
+The only limit is that the domain must be bounded, although the considered intervals, i.e., the initial search space, can be very large.

 This paper experimentally shows that such a contractor is crucial in constrained global optimization and is also useful in continuous constraint satisfaction where it makes the whole solving strategy more robust.

 After the background introduced in the next section, we show in Section 3 that the choice of the best expansion corner for any constraint is an NP-hard problem and propose a simple selection policy choosing two opposite corners of the box.
-Tighter interval partial derivatives are also produced by a Hansen's recursive variant of interval Taylor.
-Section 4 describes the choices behind our extremal interval Newton that iteratively computes a convex interval Taylor form.
+Tighter interval partial derivatives are also produced by Hansen's recursive variant of interval Taylor.
+Section 4 details the extremal interval Newton operator that iteratively computes a convex interval Taylor form.
 Section 5 highlights the benefits of X-Newton in satisfaction and constrained global optimization problems.

 This work provides an alternative to the two existing reliable (interval) convexification methods used in global optimization.
-The Quad [15] method is an interval reformulation-linearization technique that produces a polyhedral approximation of the quadratic terms of constraints.
-Affine arithmetic produces a polytope by replacing in the constraint expressions every basic operator by specific affine forms [9, 27, 3].
-It has been recently implemented in an efficient interval B&B [22].
+The Quad [18,17] method is an interval reformulation-linearization technique that produces a convex polyhedral approximation of the quadratic terms in the constraints.
+Affine arithmetic produces a polytope by replacing in the constraint expressions every basic operator by specific affine forms [10, 32, 4].
+It has been recently implemented in an efficient interval B&B [26].
 Experiments provide a first comparison between this affine arithmetic and the corner-based interval Taylor.